Aura-healthcare/Aura_gitbook/Mobile Application.md

 The Aura mobile application is the epileptic patient interacting interface

-It can work in two distincts mode:
+It can work in two distinct modes:

 #### nomad mode